Wise Kativerata: Playing career

-Kativerata made his first grade debut for St George in Round 13 2001.
-In 2003, Kativerata joined South Sydney and scored 6 tries in 9 games for the club as they finished last on the table claiming the wooden spoon.
-In 2004, Kativerata joined Parramatta and made 2 appearances for the club.
-His last game in first grade was a 26-18 victory over Brisbane in Round 2 2004.
+Kativerata made his first grade debut for St. George in round 13 of the 2001 NRL season.
+In 2003, Kativerata joined South Sydney and scored six tries in nine games for the club as they finished last on the table claiming the wooden spoon.
+In 2004, Kativerata joined Parramatta and made two appearances for the club.
+His last game in first grade was a 26-18 victory over Brisbane in round 2 of the 2004 NRL season.

+Coaching career

+In October 2022, Kativerata took over as head coach of the Fiji Bati two days prior to their opening match of the postponed 2021 World Cup after the appointed coach, Joe Rabele, was hospitalised.
+In February 2023, the Fiji National Rugby League announced that Kativerata had been appointed as the men's national team coach on a permanent basis.